 GRP advances resilience through identifying and scaling on the ground innovation, generating and sharing knowledge, and shaping policy.
 Resilience underpins sustainable development in an increasingly unpredictable world.
 We envisage an inclusive world in harmony with nature, that is better prepared to cope with shocks, adapt to change, and transform - all within planetary boundaries.
-GRP is made up of 60+ organisations that have joined forces to work together towards this vision.
+GRP is made up of 90 organisations that have joined forces to work together towards this vision.

-Look out for more Information on the GRP website or follow GRP on our social media channels.
+Find more Information on the GRP website or follow GRP on our social media channels.

-Shockwave supports projects, initiatives and organizations that help create a future where people and ecosystems are resilient in the face of climate crisis.
-Through a mixture of strategic impact investments and grants, Shockwave supports activities that focus on climate adaptation and resiliency infrastructure.
-They provide seed funding at an early, pivotal stage and prioritize projects that create economic uplift in developing countries.
+Shockwave supports projects, initiatives and organisations that help create a future where people and ecosystems are resilient in the face of the climate crisis.
+Through a mixture of strategic impact investments and grants, Shockwave supports activities that focus on climate adaptation and resilience infrastructure.
+They provide seed funding at an early, pivotal stage and prioritise projects that create economic uplift in developing countries.

-To read more, click here.
+To learn more, click here.